Brinjevec: Geographical indication of Kraški brinjevec

 The Slovenian parliament passed the Act on Rules Concerning the Designation of Geographical Origin of Kraški brinjevec (Karst Gin) on 30 June 2003.
 On 15 January 2008 the European Parliament passed a regulation on the definition, description, presentation, labeling, and protection of geographical indications of spirit drinks and repealing Council Regulation (EEC) No 1576/89.
 Under this regulation, brinjevec became a protected drink with geographical origin.

 The experts of the European Commission were primarily interested in the natural process of brinjevec production which is produced without any additives.
 Because of the original production and the characteristics of the kraški brinjevec, the drink is a candidate for the classification as a specialty on the list of world-famous drinks.

 Kraški brinjevec is made of juniper berries from the species Juniperus communis.
 Juniperus communis is a barbed evergreen shrub or low tree that grows in a dry karst terrain.
 It is a monosex plant and only female plants grow berries.
 Juniper berries ripen only every two or even three years, so the same bush often carries both mature and immature berries.
 Mature berries are fleshy, dark blue, have a refreshing fruity smell and a slightly sweet and bitter taste.

 Berries are gathered in October and November with the help of a wooden stick and a specially shaped riddle.
 The work is difficult and time consuming.
-After that, the berries are cleaned, ground with a special grinder, dipped in water (3 to 4 times the quantity of berries) in a hermetically sealed container for 4 weeks at a temperature between 15 to 20 degrees Celsius.
+After that, the berries are cleaned, ground with a special grinder, dipped in water (3 to 4 times the quantity of berries) in a hermetically sealed container for 4 weeks at a temperature between 15 and 20 degrees Celsius.

 After the alcoholic fermentation of the mash ends, distillation happens in two steps in special copper stills.
 Copper is commonly used in the construction of high-quality stills due to its ability to absorb sulfur compounds in the distilled vapor.
 During the first distillation, an essential oil (brinjevo olje 'juniper oil') is separated from the spirit.
 Half a liter of the oil is obtained from 100 kg of juniper berries.
 The second distillation is long and slow.
 The brandy gets its harmonious flavor only after six months of ripening.

 The shape and volume of bottles (200, 500, and 700 ml) is also prescribed.